10 Things To Do in Liechtenstein

 The same happens in Liechtenstein.
 As I only stayed a long weekend, I was glad that the Liechtenstein Tourist Office provided me several opportunities to meet local Liechtensteiners.
 How many can claim that they got to know a REAL Liechtensteiner?!

-A good opportunity to meet "real Liechtenstein people" are the local festivities.
+A good opportunity to meet “real Liechtenstein people” are the local festivities, a top thing to do in Liechtenstein.
 Here only a few:

 4. Hiking: The Fürstensteig Trail